 Visit the Falls

 The Falls themselves are a true wonder to behold, and many of our clients opt to visit them as part of a guided ‘Insider’s Victoria Falls’ tour.
-Stroll through rainforest along the first gorge, a route that makes for a magnificent natural observation gallery with 16 viewing points.
+Stroll through the rainforest along the first gorge, a route that makes for a magnificent natural observation gallery with 16 viewing points.
 Enjoy the panoramic views of the entire “curtain of falling water”, and learn the fascinating history behind the 650 ft (198m) Victoria Falls Bridge, a feat of engineering that was completed in 1905.

 Tip: If you’re planning to visit on your own, we recommend visiting in the afternoon from May to September.
 Not only is it quieter than in the morning, but you’ll see more rainbows.
 From October to December, try to visit at sunrise as the early morning mist takes on an incredible golden hue.

-Tip: If you’re lucky enough to visit during full moon, it’s worth returning at night to try and spot a lunar rainbow.
+Tip: If you’re lucky enough to visit during a full moon, it’s worth returning at night to try and spot a lunar rainbow.

-Next up, a visit to the Elephant Walk Shopping and Artists’ Village, run by a collective to promote local artists.
-There’s a small museum where you can learn about Zimbabwe’s indigenous ethnic groups, and stores include Prime Art Gallery, which has works by the world-renowned sculptor Dominic Benhura, and The Ndau Collection workshop, where artisans create custom-made jewellery, crocodile-skin handbags and organic fragrances.
+Next up, is a visit to the Elephant Walk Shopping and Artists’ Village, run by a collective to promote local artists.
+There’s a small museum where you can learn about Zimbabwe’s indigenous ethnic groups, and stores include Prime Art Gallery, which has works by the world-renowned sculptor Dominic Benhura, and The Ndau Collection workshop, where artisans create custom-made jewelry, crocodile-skin handbags and organic fragrances.

 If there’s time you can go on a tour of Chinotimba Township, where the vast majority of local residents live.
-This is followed by lunch at Dean’s Victoria Falls, located at Elephant Walk – if you’re lucky you’ll be treated to a bit of soulful singing by the chef himself.
-After being closed for almost a year due to a fire, the very popular Lookout Café reopened in December 2019.
-Perched on the rim of the Batoka Gorge, it is a perfect spot to enjoy the views along with a delicious lunch.
+This is followed by lunch at the very popular Lookout Café, perched on the rim of the Batoka Gorge, which is a perfect spot to enjoy the views along with a delicious lunch.